LJennifer21/LJennifer21/README.md

 # Hi, I'm Jennifer 👋

-I'm a Computer Science student passionate about software engineering, AI, and web development.
-I'm currently a Break Through Tech AI Studio Fellow and a Web & Creative Development Intern at Chicla, where I'm building experience in machine learning, software development, and user-centered design.
-I enjoy creating projects that solve real-world problems while continuing to grow my technical and leadership skills.
+I'm a Computer Science student passionate about web development, digital marketing, and creating user-focused experiences through technology.
+I'm currently a Break Through Tech AI Studio Fellow and a Web & Creative Development Intern at Chicla, where I'm gaining experience in website design, user experience, software development, and brand storytelling.
+I enjoy combining creativity and technology to build projects that connect with users and solve real-world problems while continuing to grow my technical and leadership skills.

 ## 🚀 Featured Projects